edoardocarra/jvideon/README.md

 * COMPOSITION id

 ### COMPOSITION
-A single COMPOSITION defines the layout for a single video, or the layout for a compositions of multiple videos.
+A single COMPOSITION defines the layout for a single VIDEO, or the layout for a compositions of multiple videos.
 This enhances side-by-side, crossfading, being independent from the BKG of the SUBSEQ.
-Given two sequential SUBSEQ using the same COMPOSITION but different BKG we can do operations like changing writes playing the same video.
+Given two sequential SUBSEQ using the same COMPOSITION but different BKG we can do operations like changing only writes or images in background.

 ### VIDEO
 A single video included into the final one.
 Each VIDEO is composed of: